naijwu/naijwu/README.md

 ### 👋

 HI, I'm Jae Wu.
 Currently, I'm a highschool student.
 I'm passionate about creating (anything powered by the movement of electrons) and markets (all of them).
+This GitHub repo presents what is technological in my life.

-### What I'm working on:
+#### What I'm working on:
+* A couple websites on Webflow 💻
 * OpenGavel, a free chairing program for MUNs 📃
-* An invoice, job, and customer management web application 📁
+* A super-lean versioned CMS/ERM web app 📁
 * A planning web + mobile app with a friend 📅

-### Potential future projects:
+#### Potential future projects:
-* A BEP-20 coin explorer app (charting + transactions from bscscan) 📈
+* A BEP-20 token explorer mobile app (charting + transactions from bscscan) 📈
+* A simple net-worth tracking app for iOS 💸

 #### Subjects I want to explore
 * Native iOS App Development 🍎